sfleiter/sandbox/mvn-site_MSITE-640/README.md

-# Attempt to reprocude MSITE-640
+# Attempt to reproduce MSITE-640

 Up until now the [bug](https://jira.codehaus.org/browse/MSITE-640) can *not* be reproduced with this testcase and maven 3.1.1 on linux x64, but can be reproduced with a confidential more complex project.